Cannabinol (CBN) vs CBD for Sleep, Effects of CBN, and Sleep Quality

 Effect on Sleep vs Sleep Quality

-It helps to split effect on sleep into two lanes.
-One lane is lab-objective (PSG, EEG): this is where animal work shines now and where the CUPID human trial aims next.
-The other lane is subjective sleep quality: this is where the 7-night human RCT sits, showing fewer awakenings and lower disturbance with 20 mg CBN.
-Put short: we see a strong rodent signal upon sleep architecture, plus a modest human signal upon sleep quality.
-More night-by-night PSG in folks will tighten the link.
+It helps to think of CBN’s effects on sleep in two lanes.
+The first is objective sleep, measured through lab tools like PSG and EEG—this is where animal studies currently lead and where the upcoming CUPID human trial is focused.
+The second is subjective sleep quality, based on personal reports.
+That’s where the 7-night human RCT fits, showing fewer awakenings and less disturbance with 20 mg of CBN each night.
+In short, there’s a strong laboratory signal for CBN’s effect on sleep architecture and a modest but encouraging human signal for improved sleep quality.
+More detailed, night-by-night PSG studies in people will help close that gap.
 PubMed+1

 Taking CBN: Timing, Form, and CBN Oil Basics